 Squamous cell carcinoma may appear as an ulcer in the mouth that will not heal.
 You may also experience unresolvable sinus congestion, earache, unusual pain or bleeding in the mouth, sore throat, difficulty swallowing or breathing or changes in your voice.
 Pay attention to the length of time you have these types of symptoms so you can report the information to your doctor.

-HPV is a sexually transmitted disease that can be passed by both men and woman primarily through oral sex.
+HPV is a sexually transmitted disease that can be passed by both men and women primarily through oral sex.
 You can proactively fight this disease by getting an HPV vaccine which prevents the virus from infecting you.
-HPV vaccine is only effective in people who do not yet have the disease.
-Historically, the inoculation was recommended for females between the ages of 9 – 26.
+The HPV vaccine is only effective in people who do not yet have the disease.
+Historically, inoculation was recommended for females between the ages of 9 – 26.
 Physicians are now encouraging parents to have males in the age range of 9 – 26 vaccinated in order to protect against infection.
 Now that oral cancers have been associated with HPV infection, it is more important than ever to discuss changing recommendations for childhood vaccinations with your child’s pediatrician.